 If you’re planning a painting project and you’re concerned about humidity levels while you paint, you’ve come to the right place.
-Since paint needs to dry properly to have a beautiful and smooth result, moisture in the air is certainly an issue.
-So, can you paint in high humidity?
+Since paint needs to dry properly to have a beautiful and smooth-looking result, moisture in the air is certainly an issue.
+So, is painting in humid weather possible?
 While the answer to that question is yes, we’re going to discuss some of the concerns and tips for dealing with humidity and painting indoors or outdoors.

 Moisture in the air means that there’s moisture on the surface you’re about to paint.
 A damp surface is not ideal for painting, and you will find that your overall result doesn’t look as great as you’d hoped.
 Let’s dig into the specifics of how high humidity negatively impacts your paint job.

-For most paint types, for a coat to dry, the water in the paint needs to evaporate more quickly than the solvents.
+For a coat of most paint types to dry, the water in the paint needs to evaporate more quickly than the solvents.
 In high humidity, the water struggles to evaporate, making for a gunky, gel-like layer of paint.
-Eventually, when the humidity level falls, you’ll find that this type of consistency will dry with a wavy texture since it has not been set properly, and you won’t be satisfied with the poor result.
+Eventually, when the humidity level falls, you’ll find that this type of consistency will dry with a wavy texture since it has not been set properly, and you won’t be satisfied with the result.

 As you may know, moisture on wood causes it to swell.
 If you’re painting wood when there’s a lot of moisture in the air, the wood could start to swell a bit after you’ve put on a coat of paint.
 This swelling could cause cracks or chips in your coat of paint which will eventually lead to the surface needing to be repainted.